biolab/orange3/CONTRIBUTING.md

 Human Interface Guidelines
 --------------------------
-For UI design, conform to the [OS X Human Interface Guidelines](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/TerminologyWording.html).
+For UI design, conform to the [OS X Human Interface Guidelines].
-Of special note are the capitalization, ellipsis and colon guidelines.
+In a nutshell, use title case for titles, push buttons, menu titles and menu options.
+Elsewhere, use sentence case.
+Use title case for combo box options where the item is imperative (e.g. Initialize with Method) and sentence case otherwise.

+[OS X Human Interface Guidelines]: (https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/TerminologyWording.html).

 Tests